slamice/wri/fiction/hipsters/first-draft/ch05 ideas.md

-Calls Gala for the letter.

-Invites her to the cruise
+Invites Gala to the cruise